The geometric diagonal of the special linear algebraic cobordism: Connection with MSL MSL and MGL MGL

-In this section we discuss maps $c\colon\MSL\to \MW$ and $\bar{c}\colon\MW\to \MGL$ in detail.
-In particular, we compute their cofibers and identify maps in the respective cofiber sequences.
+In this section we discuss maps $\forg\colon\MSL\to \MW$ and $\bforg\colon\MW\to \MGL$ in detail.
+In particular, we compute their cofibers and identify maps in the respective cofiber sequences, see Corollary \ref{cor:cofiber} and Theorem \ref{thm:fiber_seq}.
 This section is the main technical part of the paper.